otrv4/otrv4/otrv4.md

    1. Hash the symmetric key: 'SHAKE-256(symmetric_key)'.
 Store the first 114 bytes of the digest on 'digest'.
-Construct the secret key 'sk' from the first half of 'digest' (57 bytes), and the corresponding public key 'H', as defined on 'Public keys, Shared Prekeys and fingerprints' section.
+Construct the secret key 'sk' from the first half of 'digest' (57 bytes), and the corresponding public key 'H', as defined on 'Public keys, Shared Prekeys and Fingerprints' section.
 Let 'nonce' denote the second half of the 'digest' (from digest[57] to digest[113]).